Kevin Bridges: Radio

 On 6 March 2010, Bridges took part in the BBC Radio 5 Live show Fighting Talk, on which he came second behind Greg Brady, becoming the youngest person ever to appear on the show at the time (a record since broken by fellow comedian Jack Whitehall).
 In November 2010, he was also a contestant on BBC Radio 4's The Unbelievable Truth.

 Personal life

 Bridges is the son of Andy and Patricia Bridges and has a brother, John, who is ten years older.
-He grew up in the Hardgate area of Clydebank and attended St Mary's Primary and St Columba's High.
+He grew up in the Hardgate area of Clydebank and attended St Mary's Primary and St Columba's High, where one of his teachers was John McGinn's mother.

 He married Kerry Monaghan in 2019.
 In December 2022, Bridges announced the birth of his first child, a son, born in May of that year.